Get Who Cares

 • Excellent MOSFET and VRM cooling

 ROG stands for Republic of Gamers, and ASUS promotes gaming-oriented gear and accessories.
-The ASUS ROG MAXIMUS X HERO is the subject of this review.
+The ASUS ROG MAXIMUS X HERO is the subject of this analysis.
 This is a top-of-the-line motherboard for the Coffee Lake platform from Intel.
 With a price tag of $200, the MAXIMUS X HERO is the lowest motherboard in the MAXIMUS X series.
 There’s also the APEX, CODE, and FORMULA, in addition to the HERO.
 The ROG MAXIMUS X HERO’s heroic performance in our test will be revealed on the following pages.

 In detail